Your Goal: Develop mindfulness on different experiences.

 Further explanation of the GOSS Formula is found in the section below.

 Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
-This can be done by developing insight into and calming the conditions supporting the associated Meditative Hindrance.
+This can be done by developing insight into their associated Meditative Hindrance and changing the conditions that support them.

 Your third step in meditation is to develop Marker 03: Mindful Presence (right column) to balance Hindrance 03: Sleepiness & Drifting (left column).